-People can create the interpersonal fabric from within which meta-relationships emerge by undertaking advanced interpersonal skills training and becoming familiar with and applying the principles of Emotional Intelligence.
+People can create the interpersonal fabric within which meta-relationships can evolve by undertaking advanced interpersonal skills training and becoming familiar with and applying the principles of Emotional Intelligence.

-But to ensure meta-relationships do emerge, individuals must develop an additional habit: the habit of communicating and interacting with others creatively.
+But to ensure meta-relationships do evolve, individuals must develop an additional habit: the habit of communicating and interacting with others creatively.

 To communicate and interact with others creatively is to do so with flexibility of thought and deed.
 Once weaved into the above mentioned interpersonal fabric, this flexibility provides the catalyst that helps transform interpersonal interactions into collaborative meta-relationships.

 Below, I offer suggestions that will help you develop the habit of communicating and interacting with others creatively.
 Whilst writing them, I took some of my own advice (see the paragraph below about "introducing freshness") and used the insights and ideas from a new and, perhaps and first sight, unexpected source: musicians.
 This is a group of people from whom much can be learnt about creativity and collaboration.